Rizzo homers twice, Darvish keeps winning as Cubs beat Reds - WHIZ News

 CINCINNATI (AP) — Yu Darvish scattered seven hits over six innings, Anthony Rizzo homered twice and the Chicago Cubs snapped a three-game skid with a 3-0 win over the Cincinnati Reds in the first game of a doubleheader on Saturday.

 Darvish (6-1) allowed two runners past second base and won his sixth straight decision.
-He walked two and struck out eight.
+He walked two and struck out eight to outpitch Cincinnati’s ace, Trevor Bauer.

-Jeremy Jeffress pitched the seventh and final inning for his fourth save.
+“It was big for sure,” Darvish said of beating Bauer.
+“He’s amazing this year.
+I was thinking before the game, ‘I can’t give them more than two runs.’”

 Joey Votto went 2-for-4 with a double.
 He had sat out the previous three games and came in batting .191.

 The NL Central-leading Cubs took a 1-0 lead in the second.
-Kyle Schwarber walked, went to third on Willson Contreras’s single to center and scored on Jason Heyward’s fielder’s-choice grounder.
+Kyle Schwarber walked, went to third on Willson Contreras’ single to center and scored on Jason Heyward’s fielder’s-choice grounder.

 TRAINING ROOM